briantanner/eris-lavalink/README.md

 **A note on pauses**

-When you pause a player, the player will be kept in a paused state until you explicitly call resume or the player is disconnected. `player.paused` can be used to check if the player is in paused state.
+When you pause a player, the player will be kept in a paused state until you explicitly call resume or the player is disconnected.
+Calls to `play` and `stop` won't clear the pause state. `player.paused` can be used to check if the player is in paused state.